jungopro/datacenter_automation/README.md

 # Datacenter Automation

-Scripts to automate operations of an on-premise datacebter
+Scripts to automate operations of an on-premise datacenter

 ## Environment description